 Re-sits are stressful for the apprentice, costly in time for the employer, and a sign that something upstream isn't working.
 Ask for the standard-specific number, not the company average.

-What happens if my apprentice falls behind — what’s your recovery process?
+What happens if my apprentice falls behind, what's your recovery process?

 Every cohort has at least one apprentice who hits trouble: a workload spike, a personal issue, a confidence dip.
 The difference between a high-quality and low-quality provider is what happens next.